rhadiaris/rhadiaris/README.md

 AI-powered strategy tools that turn expertise into proof clients can act on.
 I spent 21 years at Rocket Companies co-creating Rocket Mortgage and scaling it from $7B to $100B+ in annual volume.
 Now I build the systems I wish I'd had.

 ## What I'm Working On
-- 🔨 **IntelliQ** — A PE diligence platform deployed on LangGraph Cloud with 36 nodes, 8 competitive analysis vectors, Wisory Score indices, human-in-the-loop governance, and automated deliverable generation via Gamma and Google Docs
+- 🔨 **IntelliQ** — A PE diligence platform deployed on LangGraph Cloud with 36 nodes, 8 competitive analysis vectors, Wisory Score indices, advisor-in-the-drivers-seat governance, and automated deliverable generation via Gamma and Google Docs
 - 🔨 **Dot Connector AI** — A strategy and go-to-market operating system using LLMs, structurally layered intelligence, and integrations with Airtable, Gamma, and Notion
 - 🤝 Open to collaborations on AI agent workflows for consulting, PE diligence, or content operations